jlord/balrog/README.md

 - `source`, `output`, `templateDir` are the locations for the starting content, templates and your build.
 - `partialsDir` is optional and is for Handlebars template partials
 - `templates` is an object designating what templates to use on what pages.
 You can list directories or individual files in an array.
 - `pagination` is how many posts per page to show on post feed pages.
+If you don't include this, it defaults to 5.
 - `feed` is not optional, you must provide this information for generating the RSS

 ## To Build